John William Mackay: Death

 Mackay died of heart failure on July 20, 1902, in London.
 He is buried in Green-Wood Cemetery in Greenwood Heights, Brooklyn; his mausoleum was described in 2018, by Scribner Associate Editor Sarah Goldberg, as "by far the most impressive mausoleum in the cemetery, atop a shady hill".
 The mausoleum was originally created for Mackay's oldest son, John, Jr., who died in a horse riding accident in 1895.
 Mackay never fully overcame his grief and was entombed with his son seven years later.

 Honours

 The town of Mackay, Idaho was named in his honour as he owned the local copper mines.
 The nearby Mackay Peak in the White Knob Mountains is also named after him.
 Mackay appears several times as a character in the novel Comstock Lode by Louis L'Amour.

-In the Steven Spielberg film Indiana Jones and the Last Crusade a ship seen in Venice, Italy in 1938 is named the John W. Mackay.
+In 1921 a new cable-laying ship was named John W. Mackay by the Commercial Cable Company in his honour.